Himmelt/LavaBukkit/README.md

 ## Donate/Support

-You can pledge to support GMatrixGames and his team's worl through a monthly [Patreon](https://www.patreon.com/matrixdevteam) donation or a one-time [PayPal](http://paypal.me/GMatrixCodes) donation.
+You can pledge to support GMatrixGames and his team's work through a one-time [PayPal](http://paypal.me/GMatrixCodes) donation.